Application Procedures for CHID Study Abroad

 Step 4: Commit.

 Once you have been accepted, you will receive an email prompting you to log in to the UW Study Abroad site, where you will be asked to either "commit" or "decline" the offer to participate.
-If you commit, a payment contract will be uploaded to your Study Abroad account, usually in one to two weeks.
-You must print, sign, and return this contract to the UW Study Abroad Office within two weeks of the date on which the contract was uploaded.
-No deposit is required, but the fees detailed in the contract are binding, so please be sure before you sign!
+If you commit, a payment contract will be uploaded to your Study Abroad account.
+You must electronically sign and upload this contract to the UW Study Abroad Office within two weeks.
+No deposit is required, but the fees detailed in the contract are binding, so please be sure about your decision before you sign!

 *Changing your mind.
-It doesn’t cost anything to apply to a CHID Study Abroad program, but the $450 UW Study Abroad Fee is non-refundable.
+It doesn’t cost anything to apply to a CHID Study Abroad program, but the $460 UW Study Abroad Fee ($470 effective Summer 2022) is non-refundable.
 Additionally, except in cases of an approved emergency withdrawal petition, you will be charged a $100 partial CHID Fee.
 See our fees, financing, and withdrawal information for more details.

 Step 5: UW Study Abroad Orientation and pre-departure process.